 To make sure your infant has a good dose of probiotics right away, it’s best to start before birth.
-Everyone in the house will contribute to the baby’s first dose of bacteria and yeasts.
+Everyone in the house will contribute to the baby’s first dose of bacteria and yeast.
 So it’s worth eating a diet that will help improve everyone’s microbiome.

 Another way to make sure your infant is getting a good dose of probiotics is by making your own fermented foods.
-While they might not be ready for a forkful of sauerkraut or a slice of sourdough bread, they will benefit from the increase in wild yeast and bacterial culture in your home.
+While they might not be ready for a forkful of sauerkraut or a slice of sourdough bread, they will benefit from the increase in wild yeast and bacterial culture in the air of your home.

 There are lots of different philosophies when it comes to introducing foods to babies.
 I recommend following the latest government guidelines, which suggest: